zkotti/fun-in-lockdown/guide.md

 *What you need: Large plastic cups(can also be used for [beerpong](#beerpong))*
 * **Drunk Jenga:** Buy a jenga set (there are loads of cheap ones on [Amazon](https://www.amazon.com/Jenga-A2120EU4-Classic-Game/dp/B00ABA0ZOA?ref_=ast_sto_dp&th=1&psc=1)), and write a different rule on the top of each wooden block.
 Things like 'drink two fingers of your drink'or 'have a shot'.
 The more you play, the drunker you'll get, and the more clumsy your game will be.\
 *What you need: A jenga set.*
+* **Back to back:** Two people in your group stand back to back, drinks in hand.
+The rest of the group ask them a 'Who's the most likely to....' question, and which ever member thinks they're the most likely to, drinks.
+If one of them drinks, you ask the next question.
+If they both drink, they both have to drink again.
+If neither of them drink, they also both have to drink again.\
+*What you need: Only your drinks.*

 ---